uviclibraries/3d-design-print/importing-modifying-stl.md

 - Click on the **Roof** Tool and then click on the Workplane where you would like to put it.
 - **Rotate** the roof 90 degrees so that it is standing on end by dragging the curved arrow at the top of the roof (see image on right).<img src="images/tinkercad-import-06.png" style="float:right;width:220px" alt="white handles rotation">
 - Click on the **white handle** at the top of the Roof and then change the height from 20.00mm to 6.35mm (see image on right).
 - You can now stretch and move the triangle to the shape you would like for your modified part.
-Below is an example of a modified part where the part was stretched and then copied before moving the additional elements of the model into position (see below):
+Below is an example of a modified part where the part was stretched and then copied before moving the additional elements of the model into position (see below):<br>
 ![Demonstration of Step 4: Adding Triangles](images/tinkercad-import-07.gif)
 ![Image of Final product](images/tinkercad-import-08.png)
 5. When you are finished modifying the model, click on the **Export** button on the top right of the toolbar, and then select **.STL** and save the file to your hard drive so it’s ready for the next stage of the 3D printing process.